 - no adverse effects on reproduction, development, immune, gastrointestinal or nervous systems, or general health when rats were exposed from pre-conception to adulthood.

-Following the publication of the Health Canada report, Dr David Lockley, chair of TDMA’s Scientific Taskforce, said: “We are pleased that the comprehensive review by Health Canada confirms that TiO2 is safe when used in food.
-The state of the science report highlights a need for the EU Authorities to ask for an update of the EFSA’s opinion on E171 to ensure that the EU’s position is based on all available data.
+Following the publication of the Health Canada report, Dr David Lockley, chair of the TDMA’s Scientific Taskforce, said: “We are pleased that the comprehensive review by Health Canada confirms that TiO2 is safe when used in food.
+The state of the science report highlights a need for the EU authorities to ask for an update of the EFSA’s opinion on E171 to ensure that the EU’s position is based on all available data.
 Our priority remains to bring new science forward to answer any question about the safety of TiO2.”